HerrTiSo/TurtleRestorationProject/README.md

 ## How to Use

-The modules of the Turtle Restoration Project (TRP) are currently provided as sets of **.blp files**.
-To install them, simply place the provided `Interface` folder in the `/Data` directory of your WoW installation.
+The enhanced maps of the Turtle Restoration Project (TRP) come as **a MPQ patch**.
+To install them, simply place the provided `Patch-T.mpq` file in the `/Data` directory of your WoW installation.

-For example, if you’re installing the Ironforge map, the path should look like this:
+The path should look like this:

-`WoW/Data/Interface/WorldMap/Ironforge/*.blp`
+`WoW/Data/Patch-T.mpq`

-Once placed correctly, the enhanced maps will be automatically loaded in-game.
+Once placed correctly, the enhanced maps will be automatically loaded in-game upon next start.

 ---